10 Operations and Analytics

 10.2.1 Establishing objectives

-Objectives can be vague but derive from the business case and problem statement.
-Let’s take a stab at establishing some goals.
-We’ll use some concepts from “Six Sigma” (Campe 2007) for this example.
+Since we don’t really know anything about this problem from a data perspective, how do we set objectives?
+Objectives can be a little vague, but they derive from the business case and problem statement.
+Let’s take a stab at establishing some objectives.
+We’ll use some concepts from Six Sigma (Campe 2007) for this example.

 - This project is important